wdahman/clarity/apps/website/components/tree-view/README.md

 ### Generating a tree dynamically

-When the tree strucutre is large and complex you can use iteration to generate nodes and child nodes based on the structure given to the [ClrTree](/components/tree-view/api.html#clrtree).
+When the tree structure is large and complex you can use iteration to generate nodes and child nodes based on the structure given to the [ClrTree](/components/tree-view/api.html#clrtree).

 ![Dynamically Generated Tree](/images/components/tree-view/dynamic-tree.png)